0

 ▪ any action or failure to act solely aimed at the commission of one of the crimes under the Decree;

-▪ violation, including through an action or failure to act, in association with other parties, of the principles of conduct set out in the Model, in the corporate operative procedures implementing the Model and in the Group’s Code of Ethics;
+▪ violation, including through an action or failure to act, in association with other parties, of the principles of conduct set out in the Model, in the corporate operative procedures implementing the Model, in the Group’s Code of Ethics and in the “Whistleblowing management policy”;

 ▪ omitted oversight over the sensitive activities or stages thereof as set out in the Model;